To appreciate the full value of our philanthropic contribution

 The Foundation is committed to:

-- Making investments that allow it to maintain the value of its long-term assets (in constant dollars) for the sole purpose of preserving its granting and program capacity, recognizing that it may take generations to achieve the social change that we aspire to; and
+- Making investments that allow it to maintain the value of its long-term assets (in constant dollars) for the purpose of preserving its granting and program capacity, recognizing that it may take generations to achieve the social change that we aspire to

 - Keeping its overhead costs to a minimum by adopting operating, administrative and governance practices that are rigorous, effective and efficient.